younata/personal_knowledge/src/math/calculus/derivatives.md

 The derivative of a function is how quickly (or not) the output of a function changes as its input changes.
 Or, in another way, the derivative specifies the rate of change of a function.

 For example, if you have a function, such as \\(f(x) = 2x\\), which models the the position of an object at a given time, \\(x\\), you can use the derivative to calculate the velocity of the object.
 Similarly, you can the use the derivative of a velocity function to calculate the acceleration.
-The derivative of acceleration is called the jerk.
+The derivative of acceleration is called the jerk (yes, really).

 The rest of this article will deal with 2-dimensional functions.
 Higher-dimensional functions will be another article.